microsoft/WPF-Samples/README.md

 # WPF-Samples
 This repo contains the samples that demonstrate the API usage patterns and popular features for the Windows Presentation Foundation in the .NET Framework for Desktop.
-These samples were initially hosted on [MSDN](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx), and we are gradually moving all the interesting WPF samples over to GitHub.All the samples have been retargeted to [.NET 4.5.2](http://www.microsoft.com/en-us/download/details.aspx?id=42642).
+These samples were initially hosted on [MSDN](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx), and we are gradually moving all the interesting WPF samples over to GitHub.
+All the samples have been retargeted to [.NET 4.5.2](http://www.microsoft.com/en-us/download/details.aspx?id=42642).

 For additional WPF samples, see [WPF Samples](https://msdn.microsoft.com/en-us/library/vstudio/ms771633.aspx).